 Of course, each of these strategies is easier said than done, but with time, effort, and commitment you can see results.
-You can experience less stress and anxiety and more peace of mind and satisfaction.
-You can find relief, improve your relationships, and start to live life more fully and with joy.
+You can experience less stress and anxiety and more confidence and peace of mind.
+You can find relief, improve your relationships, and start to live life more fully, with more joy and satisfaction.

 Discovering new ways of coping, thinking, and responding to stressful situations can be hard to do on your own, especially if you are already under a lot of stress and have been feeling anxious for a long time.
 Sometimes you need additional support, and that’s ok.
 Reach out to someone who can introduce new strategies for you to try and who can help keep you on track with guidance and encouragement or...